Pit Boss Smoked Chicken Quarters

 If you’re using frozen chicken, thaw it completely in the fridge before seasoning.
 Remove the chicken from the packaging and pat the leg quarters dry with a paper towel.
 You want the skin to be completely dry before you season it.

 Combine all the rub ingredients in a bowl if you’re making your rub.
-Brush chicken quarters with oil, then coat with a generous layer of the rub, rubbing into all the crevices and under the skin.
+Brush the chicken quarters with oil, then coat them with a generous layer of the rub, rubbing it into all the crevices and under the skin.
 Season the chicken rub 5-8 hours before smoking for the best flavors.

 3. Smoke